Follow-up of close contacts, quarantine and home isolation- advice for healthcare personnel

 - Wait with starting work until the first negative test result is available.

-- Carry out a new test on approximately day 5 after arrival, or on approximately day 7 after last known exposure to infection.
-There should be at least 48 hours between the first and second test, and the second test cannot be taken earlier than day 5.
+- Carry out a new test on day 5 after arrival at the earliest, or on approximately day 7 after last known exposure to infection.
+There should be at least 48 hours between the first and second test.

 - Quarantine applies during leisure time until the second test result is negative.